rcalves/wexpb/readme.md

 ## How to Run

-Using Intellij IDEA, open the project and run the main class: `com.rcalves.WEXPB.WexpbApplication`
+Using Intellij IDEA, open the project and run the main class: `com.rcalves.wexpb.WexpbApplication`

 Or in terminal, run the command: `java -jar .\WEXPB-0.0.1-SNAPSHOT.jar` in the project root folder.
 Need to have jdk 17 installed and in system path.